mstaples84/dev-guidelines/README.md

 # Feature Request Workflow Definition
-The Guidelines are defined to onboard developers to the Main development process and structure incoming requests from other departments.
+The Guidelines are defined to onboard developers, testers and partially any demanding person or department to the Main development process and structure incoming requests from other departments.
 They are publicly available because they are anonymous and team members should be able to easily access them.
 ## Table of Contents
 1. [Basic Workflow (graph)](#basic-workflow)